 Knowing that you won’t be rejected, punished, or mocked for speaking up is crucial to feeling a sense of belonging at a company.
 At their core, healthy employee connections are about psychological safety and mutual respect.
 Leaders and employees need to join forces to grant a team the confidence to reveal their talents and feel confident in their skills.
 Specifically:

 a.
 Leaders need to show up with interest, curiosity, humility, and an open mind.
 The best examples of company culture come from the top, so leaders need to show employees that it’s okay to make mistakes.
-Inviting honest, constructive feedback regularly, and actively taking it on board, can help build employee trust in your organization.
+Inviting honest, constructive feedback regularly, and actively taking it on board, can help build employee trust in your team.

-2. Communicate goals. and expectations early on
+2. Communicate goals and expectations early on

 It is so much easier to build a strong remote work culture when everyone is aware of the company’s vision.
 Imagine working alone at home every day, with no idea why the tasks you are taking on are important - it would be easy to feel unmotivated, right?
 To avoid this, make sure to be open with your team and communicate your expectations at their onboarding stage.
 Checking in regularly to make sure everyone is on the same page and has the support they need will also show employees that you’ve got their back, helping your remote workers to stay on track with the quality of work that’s expected as well as the company’s long-term goals.